azadibogolubov/SmartAndroidParser/README.md

 /
 ```

-Will generate the following XML:
+Will generate the following XML, as someFile.xml in the current directory:

 ```xml
 <LinearLayout